isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1143.md

 ---
-title: Laser Geometric Alignment System
+title: In the M&O industry, geometric alignment and measurement are needed in many applications such as shaft alignment, line bore applications, flatness/ straightness measurement and machine tool alignment.
+Traditional alignment methods include visual inspection combined with a straightedge or use of dial indicators, which are inaccurate and time consuming.
+Laser geometric alignment systems are quick and easy to deploy, and accurate results can be consistently obtained with minimal rework.
 permalink: /productivity-solutions-grant/solutionrepo/solution1143
 ---

 ### Description

-In the M&O industry, geometric alignment and measurement are needed in many applications such as shaft alignment, line bore applications, flatness/ straightness measurement and machine tool alignment.
-Traditional alignment methods include visual inspection combined with a straightedge or use of dial indicators, which are inaccurate and time consuming.

-Laser geometric alignment systems are quick and easy to deploy, and accurate results can be consistently obtained with minimal rework.

 ### Details of Solution